 Some say that this marked increase in employment tribunal cases was due to the introduction of tribunal fees, with the cost of launching a claim being between £160 to £250, together with the prospect of later hearing fees and potential costs orders.
 However, the new early conciliation procedure for lodging a tribunal case may also have influenced the sudden increase in claims.

 In a bid to encourage mediation and early dispute resolution, it is now mandatory for former employees to use the Acas early conciliation service.
-From 6 May 2015, prospective claimants must also obtain an early conciliation certificate to submit an ET1 claim, and the Employment Appeal Tribunal (EAT) has recently upheld 2 tribunal decisions which stress the importance of following this procedure to the letter.
+From 6 May 2015, prospective claimants must also obtain an early conciliation certificate to submit an ET1 claim, and the Employment Appeal Tribunal (EAT) has recently upheld 2 tribunal decisions that stress the importance of following this procedure to the letter.

 In Cranwell v Cullen, the EAT upheld the tribunal’s decision to reject a claim where the claimant had failed to use the Acas early conciliation service.
 In this case, conciliation would have been impractical as the allegations related to claims of serious sexual harassment and assault.
 Notwithstanding this, the EAT stressed the importance of following the early conciliation procedure to the letter.